 - Add melted coconut oil and maple syrup to oat mixture and stir until combined.

-- Reserve 1/2 cup of the oatmeal crumble and press the remaining oat mixture into the prepared baking pan.
+- Reserve 1/2 cup of the oatmeal crumble and press the remaining oat mixture firmly into the prepared baking pan.
+The mixture needs to be well pressed in to avoid crumbling.

 - Next, carefully spread the crust with the fig mixture.
-Crumble the remaining oat mixture evenly over the fig mixture and gently pat it down.
+Crumble the remaining oat mixture evenly over the fig mixture and pat it down firmly to press the crumble into the fig jam.

 - Bake for 20 minutes or until lightly browned.
-Cool completely before cutting into 16 equal squares.
+Cool completely before cutting into 16 equal squares – I like refrigerating mine before cutting to help them keep their shape more easily.
+They can crumble if cut when warm.
 Keep leftovers covered in the refrigerator.

 These look so yummy, such a great idea!!